Hillsboro, Oregon: Sports

+Parks and recreation

+Hillsboro's Department of Parks and Recreation operates more than 20 facilities, including the Gordon Faber Recreation Complex, which includes Hillsboro Stadium and Hillsboro Ballpark (formerly Ron Tonkin Field).
+There are 23 parks, two sports complexes, the Walters Cultural Arts Center, the Shute Park Aquatic & Recreation Center, and three other mixed-use facilities.
+The city also owns the Jackson Bottom Wetlands Preserve along the Tualatin River on the south side of the community.

 Government

 Hillsboro operates under a council–manager form of city government.
 Voters elect six at-large councilors and a mayor, who each serve four-year terms, subject to a charter-imposed limitation of two consecutive terms.
 The mayor and council appoint a city manager to conduct the ordinary business of the city.
 Policy decisions are the responsibility of the council and mayor.
 Administrative functions are carried out by the manager and manager-appointed staff.
 Government functions are centered at the Hillsboro Civic Center, which houses the office of the city manager and is the location of the twice-monthly city council meetings.
-As of 2021, Steve Callaway was the mayor; Beach Pace, Rick Van Beveren, Kyle Allen, Anthony Martin, Olivia Alcaire, and Gina Roletto were the city councilors.
+As of 2025, Beach Pace was the mayor; Olivia Alcaire, Kipperlyn Sinclair, Saba Anvery, Elizabeth Case, and Rob Harris were the city councilors.
 Robby Hammond serves as the city's manager.